Online event : Minimising the hidden costs of tourism in mediterranean islands. Waste prevention actions and circular economy perspectives.

 The growing attention to the potential of sustainable tourism as a lever to promote circular economy is at the basis of the BLUEISLANDS project, which is slowly coming to an end and is now ready to share its results.

 Loads of knowledge about the negative impact of tourism is out there and several small-scale pilot activities have been showing potential solutions to address it.
-It is now time to take a step further and join forces to come up with shared plans that can minimise the hidden costs of tourism and manage it in a way that is not burdensome for the environment and the local population.
+It is now time to take a step further and join forces to come up with shared plans that can minimize the hidden costs of tourism and manage it in a way that is not burdensome for the environment and the local population.

 This event will bring together EU policy makers, representatives of public authorities from Mediterranean islands, researchers, circular economy practitioners and key stakeholders of the tourism sector will bring their expertise to the table to look at how to move towards sustainable tourism with a collaborative approach.